Avoiding Asthma and Allergy Flare-ups this 4th of July

-Fireworks, picnics, and parades are the usual Fourth of July traditions for many people but for those who suffer from allergies and asthma, these activities could be a bother, and can be dangerous.
-Here, we list some of the triggers you that you need to be aware of (if you have allergies and asthma) and help prevent flare-ups and enjoy the holiday.
+Fireworks, picnics, and parades are the usual Fourth of July traditions for many people.
+However, for those who suffer from allergies and asthma, these simple celebratory activities can be a bothersome and dangerous.

 Fireworks, campfires and barbecues are fun activities, but smoke can trigger an asthma flare-up/ Maintain a safe distance from fireworks and campfires.
 If you’re visiting a friend or a relative, be upfront about your asthma or allergy, so that they can make adjustments too on their end.
 Also, do not forget to bring your inhaler at all times.